couchbase/kv_engine/engines/ep/docs/protocol/get_keys.md

 all the keys returned till the number of bytes observed is equal to total body bytes.

+Note that the returned keys are only persisted and committed keys, and as such from a serial sequence of operations, GET_KEYS issued after any write is not guaranteed to include the write as the write may not be persisted before the GET_KEYS.

 ####Binary Implementation

     Get Meta Binary Request